makyo/florilegium.ink/content/and-flowers-wreathe-your-sleeping-form/summer.md

 [^15]: For a while, I was quite caught on the idea that others have agency of their own.
 Of course they do, I mean, I just found it marvelous that this was the case.
 There was no way that they could not, right?
 They live and love and feel just as much as I do, so I can't say that this same applies to people; they define themselves, sure, but they can actively change how I create meaning from their existence.[^15-1]

 [^15-1]: Of course, having written this, I feel bad for the flower.
 Perhaps it desperately wants to be seen as austere instead of lonely, as beautiful instead of ugly.
+I do not know.
 Ask a botanist.

-[^17]: Viz. me meeting Dwale in the writers' guild and deciding --- actively deciding --- that I would like to be its friend.
+[^17]: Viz me meeting Dwale in the Writers' Guild forums and deciding --- actively deciding --- that I would like to be its friend.
 It wasn't lacking, and neither was I, but something about someone who might choose 'it/its' as pronouns, someone who could engage with poetry in a way that had always eluded me.
+It stuck to me much as might sap from some weed.
 Doubt nips at my heels, though.
 Is "deciding to be someone's friend" a normal thing to do?
 Was that weird?
 Did it resent me for-- but I shouldn't be thinking like this.

 [^18]: Of dandelions: